 In order to make almond flour, blanching is necessary.
 Typically, this is accomplished simply by boiling a pot of water, throwing the nuts into the water for about 10 seconds and them straining them.
 The rest of the time is spent popping the almonds out of their skins.

-If you are using organic almonds that have been steam pasteurized you simply have to soak the nuts in salt water as you would any other nut.
-After 7 -8 hours you can easily pop them out of their skin.
+If you are using organic almonds that have been steam pasteurized you simply have to soak the nuts in warm salt water as you would any other nut.
+After about one hour, you can pop them out of the skins (which contain most of the phytates) and continue to let them soak for the 8 hours.

 In her wonderful book Nourishing Traditions, Sally Fallon Morell teaches us how to soak and/or sprout various nuts.
 Many traditional cultures used salty sea water to soak nuts and the sun to dry them.
 In our culture we can use a good quality sea salt and water to soak the nuts, and the oven (at between 135 and 150 degrees ) or a dehydrator to dry them.